iTAyziv8/COVID19_RT_FaceMaskDetector/README.md

 5. Load our serialized face detector model and load the face mask detector model.

-6. Loop over the frames from the video stream and
+6. Loop over the frames from the video stream.

 7. Loop over the detected face locations and their corresponding locations.